MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/recent-actions-panel.md

 1. In the SharePoint admin center, expand **Sites** and select **Active sites**.
 2. Select **Your recent actions**.
 The recent actions panel appears on the right and lists your most recent 30 actions made within the last 30 days.
 3. Select **Export** to download the list as a .csv file.
 4. Select **View site details** to open the site info panel.
-From here, you can make changes to site properties like site name, site address, hub association, and aliases.
+From here, you can make changes to site properties like site name, site address, hub association and aliases.

 :::image type="content" source="media/Exported_CSV.png" alt-text="Screenshot of .csv file of recent admin actions":::